Thu 1 Aug at 9.00am - Thu 1 Aug at 5.00pm

 As one of Australia’s premiere scientific research organisations, ANSTO is committed to research and community education that leads to better outcomes for the environment.
-We are proud to announce a new environmental awareness competition open to Stage 2 and 3 students.
+We were proud to host a new environmental awareness competition that was open to Stage 2 and 3 students.

-The competition aims to raise awareness of the plight of endangered shorebirds in Botany Bay.
+The competition raised awareness of the plight of endangered shorebirds in Botany Bay.

-The competition is very simple and can be conducted either in the classroom, or offered as optional homework.
-Students are required to conduct a little research on a shorebird that is found in Botany Bay and draw or paint a picture of it.
+The competition was very simple and was conducted either in the classroom, or offered as optional homework.
+Students were required to conduct a little research on a shorebird that is found in Botany Bay and draw or paint a picture of it.

-Prizes include more than $3000 worth of educational resources and an education experience delivered to your school.
+Prizes included more than $3000 worth of educational resources and an education experience delivered to winning schools.

-The competition aims to raise awareness of the plight of endangered shorebirds in Botany Bay and local habitats that are important for shorebirds and other organisms.
+The competition aimed to raise awareness of the plight of endangered shorebirds in Botany Bay and local habitats that are important for shorebirds and other organisms.

-The competition supports the initiative taken by the Sutherland Shire Council in promoting shorebirds along their recently constructed shared pathway in Woolooware Bay, on the southern shore of Botany Bay.
+The competition supported the initiative taken by the Sutherland Shire Council in promoting shorebirds along their recently constructed shared pathway in Woolooware Bay, on the southern shore of Botany Bay.

-The competition also supports and coincides with an exhibition by 8 local artists at Hazelhurst Arts Centre entitled “The Overwintering Project: Bound for Botany Bay” that runs from 8 to 18 September.
+The competition also supported and coincided with an exhibition by 8 local artists at Hazelhurst Arts Centre entitled “The Overwintering Project: Bound for Botany Bay” that ran from 8 to 18 September.

 Congratulations to all winners and thank you to all students and schools who participated.